heondo/didactic-telegram/README.md

 My dad got his accupuncture license this year and did great at his school with the curriculum because of a memorization technique he implemented.
 He now teaches (remotely now) this technique to his students and believes a mobile application would be a great tool to accomdate his teaching as well as a general tool for aspiring accupuncturists.

-### Random Thoughts

-- I want to try Flutter because Google made it and I really liked Angular.
-Figuring they would use a lot of the same principles
-- Formatting on a small screen is way nicer
-- Elevation looks great

 ### Tools

 - React Native